 Luckily, some of my colleagues at work are a hell of gamers as well as heavy Discord users.
 They’ve helped me out by sharing expert opinion regarding Discord.
 As for Slack, I’ve become an expert myself after writing a good bunch of articles (Slack alternatives, Slack vs Flock, Slack vs Skype and many more) that you are welcome to check out.

 Now, our traditional disclaimer – we are working on Chanty, an AI-powered business messenger.
 Since there are so many team communication tools out there, we’ve started this ‘Slack vs’ marathon to actually use different chat software products within our team, analyze them thoroughly, learn about their pros and cons and finally build a better, cleaner and easier to use alternative.
+Sign up to join our amazing community of early adopters and share your feedback.

 For those of you who are in a hurry, here’s a brief Slack vs Discord comparison table: